siemens/gencmpclient/README.md

 The destination is `/usr`, unless specified otherwise by `DESTDIR` or `ROOTFS`.

-## Building Debian / Ubuntu packages
+## Building Debian packages for use also with Ubuntu

-This repository can build the following Debian / Ubuntu and source packages.
+This repository can build the following binary and source packages.

 * `libgencmp` - the shared library
 * `libgencmp-dev` - development headers and documentation